spinnaker/governance/sig-documentation/README.md

 3. Curate agenda for each meeting.
 4. Raise awareness and invite appropriate participants.
 5. Encourage and foster an inclusive environment.
-6. Facilitate the identification and development of resources (people or funding) in support of documentation for Spinnaker.
+6. Identify and develop resources (people or funding) in support of documentation for Spinnaker.

 ### Meeting Cadence